 British Government: The Pilgrims Society, an organization designed to promote Anglo/US relations, has a major luncheon at London's Savoy Hotel.
 Attending are all the bigwigs of London wartime society: Prime Minister Winston Churchill, US Ambassador John Winant, and many ministers.
 One of those ministers is Lord Woolton, the Minister of Food.
 Woolton has a surprise for the guests: Woolton Pie.
-This is a brand new food creation that Woolton has asked the hotel's chef to create.
-Basically it is a vegetarian pie potatoes, cauliflower, swedes, carrots, spring onions) seasoned with a teaspoonful of vegetable extract.
+This is a brand new culinary creation that Woolton has asked the hotel's chef to create.
+Basically, it is a vegetarian pie composed of potato, cauliflower, swedes, carrots, spring onions seasoned with a teaspoonful of vegetable extract.
 Churchill hates it and tells the waiter to bring him some beef.

 American Samoa: The US Marine Corps 7th Defense Battalion arrives.
 Rear Admiral Newton's cruiser force there prepares to depart for its visit to Sydney, Australia.

-India: Subhas Chandra Bose, having escaped from India, is travelling under an assumed name as an Italian Embassy official.
-He is in Afghanistan, and departs from Kabul today.
+India: Subhas Chandra Bose, having escaped from India, is traveling under an assumed name as an Italian Embassy official.
+He is in Afghanistan and departs from Kabul today.
 He is seeking sanctuary in the Soviet Union and, ultimately, Europe.

-British Homefront: After lunch, Lord Woolton appears before the House of Commons and gives a speech about the challenges facing the country in the area of food supply.
+British Homefront: After lunch, Lord Woolton appears before the House of Commons and gives a speech about the challenges facing the country in his domain of the food supply.
 He focuses on the milk trade, praising their dedication in maintaining milk supplies in the face of many obstacles.
 He notes, though, that "certain other difficulties arising from the war" necessitate a "a policy governing the consumption of milk as well as its production."
 Finally getting to the point, he states:

 I have decided to restrict the consumption of milk by the ordinary man and woman who do not come under the categories I have already described (such as expectant and nursing mothers and children).
 I am asking dairymen, from the middle of April, to reduce their domestic sales by approximately one-seventh....
 I appeal to the public to support the milk man in carrying out these instructions.He also announces other economies, such as requiring bakers to forego the use of milk and a continuance of the ban on the use of fresh cream.